 Negligible risk of violent crime exists throughout the country.
 Organized criminal groups are active in casinos and nightclubs.

-Risk of petty crime exists throughout the country, especially in cities; areas frequented by tourists and foreigners; crowded areas of Skopje; business, entertainment, and shopping districts; and at airports (particularly Skopje Airport).
+Moderate risk of petty crime exists throughout the country, especially in cities; in areas frequented by tourists and foreigners; in crowded areas of Skopje; in business, entertainment, and shopping districts; at airports (particularly Skopje Airport).

-Protests and demonstrations occur throughout the country, especially in Skopje and other cities, and have the potential to turn violent without warning.
+Protests and demonstrations may infrequently occur, especially in Skopje, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
-Disruption to transportation may occur.
+Disruption to transportation, free movement, or the ability to carry out daily activities may occur.